Cannery Row Magazine

 A stunning glass orb, designed by Tanya Lyons of Killaloe, resides at the mosaic's centre.
-This reflective sphere was vandalized using blunt force and scarring its surface.
+This reflective sphere was vandalized using blunt force, only scarring its surface as a result.
 When Centre Communications Coordinator Jancy Brown described the vandal’s failed attempt to shatter the orb, she focused on the glass’s resiliency rather than the harm done.

 Lyons, owner of The Glass House, underscored the glass's sheer strength by noting how it may look fragile but “it is a powerful material made from earth and fire that can survive through time for thousands of years.
 Glass lends itself to conceptual art and represents the strength and power in this monument very well.
 Now the glass bears scars as many women do, adding depth and beauty while reflecting strength.”

-In coming to terms with this act of vandalism, the Women’s Sexual Assault Centre of Renfrew County was determined to find the positive.
-“A rock couldn’t break this, and that’s how survivors are,” she concluded.
+In coming to terms with this act of vandalism, the Women’s Sexual Assault Centre of Renfrew County was determined to find a positive angle.
+“A rock couldn’t break this and that’s how survivors are,” she concluded.
 Despite the obvious damage to the monument’s glass and stone, Brown said, the centre has no plans for its repair.

 The community-wide initiative has created public spaces for survivors to reconnect to their communities and invites vital, often private, conversations to more public platforms so that communities can heal from collective trauma, gain insight, and move towards a world free from gender-based violence.
 Since the start of the Renfrew project in 2016, over 1500 people have gathered in large and small groups to build 10 pebble mosaics across Ontario.